Direct Fly Alto

-The Direct Fly Alto (High) is a Czech ultralight and light-sport aircraft, designed and produced by Direct Fly sro of Hluk.
+The Direct Fly Alto (High) is a Czech ultralight and light-sport aircraft, designed and produced by Direct Fly s.r.o. of Hluk.
 The aircraft is supplied as a standard or quick-build kit for amateur construction or as a complete ready-to-fly-aircraft.

 Design and development

 The aircraft was designed to comply with the Fédération Aéronautique Internationale microlight class and US light-sport aircraft rules.
 It features a cantilever low-wing, a two-seats-in-side-by-side configuration enclosed cockpit, fixed tricycle landing gear or optionally conventional landing gear and a single engine in tractor configuration.

 The aircraft is constructed from aluminum sheet, with a wing that has a span of 8.10 m and an area of 10.14 m2.
 Standard engines available are the 80 hp Rotax 912UL, the 100 hp Rotax 912ULS and the 120 hp Jabiru 3300 four-stroke powerplants.

 A Magnum 501 rocket powered parachute system is under development for the aircraft.

 The Alto TG design was issued a Czech type certificate on 15 July 2008 and produced until 2022.
 The Alto NG replaced the original model in production in 2022.

 In 2011 the design was accepted as a Federal Aviation Administration approved special light-sport aircraft.

 The Alto NG replaced the original TG model in production in 2022.